 There's something about wooden boats that I just have to paint.
 Reflections are different than modern fiberglass, softer and more interesting.
 The lines are simpler and more beautiful.
 If I ever see a modern fiberglass boat that's beautiful, it's always a very direct adaption of a older classic wooden boat!

 A simple string of dories hidden in a quiet Maine cove, a glimpse back in time.
 Red and white boats with colorful tarps and bright orange floats.
 Seal Cove Dories

 is a painting of a beautiful, simple subject.
 The old fishing dories are fast disappearing from our quiet coves, but I will paint every one I see until then!

 This original watercolor painting is on Twinrocker handmade watercolor paper, made in the USA by old world paper making techniques.

-Gorgeous rough deckle edges allow you to frame it floating on a mat or encased in one.
-Paintings will be shipped inside mats for stability.
+Gorgeous rough true deckle edges allow you to frame it floating on a mat or encased in one.
+Paintings will be shipped inside mats for stability, except on request.

 I highly recommend floating the deckle edged paper for full visual impact.